Becerro tomando leche desde un biberón

 Immunological quality of colostrum

 The quality indicator parameter in colostrum is its IgG concentration, for two reasons.
-Firstly, the relationship between Ig concentration and calf health and secondly, IgG constitutes 85% of the total Ig in colostrum.
-Therefore, high quality colostrum is colostrum with a concentration of more than 50g/l .
+First, there is a relationship between Ig concentration and calf health, and second, IgG makes up 85% of the total Ig in colostrum.
+Therefore, high quality colostrum is colostrum with a concentration above 50g/l.

 Because of this, there is a tendency to mix colostrums from different cows in order to minimize the influence of colostrums with low IgG concentration, but this is totally wrong, since we will only obtain a low quality colostrum and, in addition, it is a sanitary risk .